retux-game/retux/deps/win32/README.txt

-2. Install the 32-bit version of Python 2.7 alongside your existing 64-bit Python 2.7 installation, leaving the 64-bit Python associated with Python scripts, and create a shortcut which runs ReTux with the 32-bit Python.
-For example, if you install the 32-bit version of Python 2.7 in "C:\Python27-32", you can set the starting location of the shortcut to the ReTux directory, and set the command to the
+2. Install the 32-bit version of Python 2.7 alongside your existing 64-bit Python 2.7 installation, leaving the 64-bit Python associated with Python scripts, and create a shortcut which runs the game with the 32-bit Python.
-   following:

-   C:\Python27-32\python.exe retux.py

 This option avoids touching the existing Python installation, but it's a little dirty and has the potential to unnecessarily complicate things in the future.

 3. Download and install Pygame for the 64-bit version of Python 2.7.
    Such a build of Pygame can be found here: